Star Wars original trilogy: A New Hope

 The first rough draft, titled The Star Wars, introduced "the Force" and the young hero Luke Starkiller.
 Annikin [sic] appeared as Luke's father, a wise Jedi knight.
 Between drafts, Lucas read Joseph Campbell's The Hero with a Thousand Faces, and was surprised to find that his story "was following classical motifs."
 The third draft replaced (a deceased) Annikin with Obi-Wan Kenobi.
 (Note: In the draft, Kenobi's first meeting with Luke is lifted directly from The Hobbit, acknowledging Gandalf as a source of inspiration.)
 Some months later, Lucas had negotiated a contract that gave him rights to two sequels.
 Lucas hired Alan Dean Foster, who was ghostwriting the novelization of the first film, to write them—with the main creative restriction that they could be filmed on a low budget.
 By 1976, a fourth draft had been prepared for principal photography.
 The film was titled The Adventures of Luke Starkiller, as taken from the Journal of the Whills, Saga I: The Star Wars.
 During production, Lucas changed Luke's name to Skywalker and shortened the title to The Star Wars, and finally just Star Wars.
 At that point, Lucas was not expecting the film to warrant full-scale sequels.
 The fourth draft of the script underwent subtle changes to become a self-contained story ending with the destruction of the Empire in the Death Star.
 The intention was that if the film was successful, Lucas could adapt Foster's novels into low-budget sequels.
 By that point, Lucas had developed a tentative backstory to aid in developing the saga.

 Star Wars exceeded all expectations.
 The success of the film and its merchandise sales led Lucas to make Star Wars the basis of an elaborate film serial, and use the profits to finance his filmmaking center, Skywalker Ranch.
-After the release of the first sequel, the original film was subtitled Episode IV: A New Hope in the screenplay released in the 1979 book The Art of Star Wars and for all rereleases beginning with a theatrical rerelease in 1981.
+After the release of the first sequel, the original film was retroactively subtitled Episode IV – A New Hope in the screenplay released in the 1979 book The Art of Star Wars and for all subsequent re-releases, beginning with a theatrical re-release in 1981.